kimmykimkw/font_inspector/documentation/project_guide.md

 ### 1. Home Page
 - **Welcome Banner**: Brief introduction to Font Inspector with personalized user greeting.
+- **Single URL Inspection Form**:
+  - URL input field that accepts a single website URL with a submit button
+  - **Multi-Page Selection**: Radio button options to choose inspection scope:
+    - **1 page**: Inspect only the provided URL (traditional single-page behavior)
+    - **5 pages**: Auto-discover and inspect 5 relevant pages from the website
+    - **10 pages**: Auto-discover and inspect 10 relevant pages from the website
+  - **Auto-Discovery Explanation**: Clear indication that multi-page options will automatically find relevant pages and create a project
-- **Input Form**: URL input field that accepts a single website URL with a submit button.
-Form includes real-time permission checking and is disabled when user lacks permission or exceeds limits.
+  - Form includes real-time permission checking and is disabled when user lacks permission or exceeds limits
-- **Project Input Form**: Form to create a new project with multiple website URLs (Batch) with a submit button.
+- **Project Input Form**: Form to create a new project with multiple website URLs (Manual Batch) with a submit button.
 Form includes permission validation and usage limit checking.
 - **Permission Status**: Visual indicators showing current monthly usage and remaining limits.
 - **Inspection Queue**: List of pending website inspections for the authenticated user.
 - **Recent Inspections**: List of the user's previously inspected URLs and projects.